Jamal Adams should clear concussion protocol by Tuesday

 “Continue to see how the week goes,” Bengals coach Zac Taylor told reporters Monday.
 “He was able to do some stuff as the weekend got closer.
 I didn’t feel comfortable with how he was gonna feel during the game.
 It wasn’t right to put him in that spot.”

-The bye week means Adams appears on track to return without missing a game after having not played since tearing his quad muscle on Sept.
+The bye week means Adams appears on track to return without missing a game after having not played since tearing his quad muscle Sept.
 12, 2022.
 That injury cost Adams the last 17 games (including playoffs) of 2022 and the first three of the 2023 season.

-Adams was knocked woozy when he went low to try to tackle Giants quarterback Daniel Jones and was hit in the helmet by Jones’ knee.
+Adams was knocked woozy when he went low tackling Giants quarterback Daniel Jones and was hit in the helmet by Jones’ knee.

 After being helped to the sideline, Adams was examined in the medical tent by Seahawks trainers as well as the independent neurotrauma consultant, who helps advise teams on players with potential concussion issues, while leaving the decision on whether a player can return to team physicians.